Immigration after the 2025 rule changes — protecting the ‘hidden’ sports workforce

 4. Performance enhancing technology — the science of sport.

-We’ll cover a wide range of topics — from the rise of innovative ‘challenger’ leagues to AI and data analytics — to help attendees maximise their use of technology and share best practice.
+We covered a wide range of topics — from the rise of innovative ‘challenger’ leagues to AI and data analytics — to help attendees maximise their use of technology and share best practice.

-Our speakers will include Mike Fordham (MPF Sports Advisory, former Head of The Hundred at the ECB and former CEO of the Rajasthan Royals), Hugo Sharman, (former CEO of StreamAMG), Andy Fletcher (Head of Digital, Liverpool FC), Darshan Chandarana, (Strategy Advisor NeoPath UK, former Partner & Head of Emerging Technology, PWC) Fiona Green, (Founder and CEO of ProData Stack), Andy Umbers, (Co-Founder of Oakwell Sports Advisory, former Chairman of Leeds Utd and former MD of Credit Suisse), Charlie Greenwood, (Founder of Sports Loft), Jake Marsh, (Head of Sport, Signify AI), Dr Philip Batty, (elite sports medicine expert) and Kofi Josephs (elite basketball player and founder of Why Not I).
+Our speakers included Mike Fordham (MPF Sports Advisory, former Head of The Hundred at the ECB and former CEO of the Rajasthan Royals), Hugo Sharman, (former CEO of StreamAMG), Andy Fletcher (Head of Digital, Liverpool FC), Darshan Chandarana, (Strategy Advisor NeoPath UK, former Partner & Head of Emerging Technology, PWC) Fiona Green, (Founder and CEO of ProData Stack), Andy Umbers, (Co-Founder of Oakwell Sports Advisory, former Chairman of Leeds Utd and former MD of Credit Suisse), Charlie Greenwood, (Founder of Sports Loft), Jake Marsh, (Head of Sport, Signify AI), Dr Philip Batty, (elite sports medicine expert) and Kofi Josephs (elite basketball player and founder of Why Not I).

 If you're a sports decision-maker who's interested in attending a future State of Play event, get in touch with our Head of Sport Lydia Edgar at lydia.edgar@brabners.com.